-Main Duties And Responsibilities:
+Main Duties and Responsibilities:

-Amongst the duties assigned to the role, the Complaints and Resolutions Officer will be responsible for:
+Amongst the duties assigned to the role, the Complaints & Resolutions Officer will be responsible for:

-- Reviewing complaints against legal practitioners received by the LSRA; - Determining whether complaints are admissible under the 2015 Act;
+- Reviewing complaints against legal practitioners received by the LSRA; - Determining whether complaints are admissible under the 2015 Act; - Determining the nature of the complaint under the Act and managing all aspects of the processing of the complaint; - Ensuring compliance with all statutory requirements in relation to the processing of complaints; - Managing and facilitating the informal resolution or mediation of complaints; - Determining complaints as required by the 2015 Act;

-- Determining the nature of the complaint under the Act and managing all aspects of the processing of the complaint; - Ensuring compliance with all statutory requirements in relation to the processing of complaints; - Managing and facilitating the informal resolution or mediation of complaints; - Determining complaints as required by the 2015 Act; - Accurately recording any determination reached and the rationale behind the determination; - Assisting in the management of appeals of determinations to the Review Committees established under the 2015 Act; - Assisting in the management of referrals of complaints to the Complaints Committee and/or the Legal Practitioner's Disciplinary Tribunal; - Ensuring that the complainant and the legal practitioner are kept informed of the complaints process throughout.
+- Accurately recording any determination reached and the rationale behind the determination; - Assisting in the management of appeals of determinations to the Review Committees established under the 2015 Act; - Assisting the Complaints Committee in the investigation and progression of cases before it - Assisting in the prosecution of cases referred to the Legal Practitioner's Disciplinary Tribunal which may include giving evidence before that Tribunal; - Conducting inspections as directed. - Ensuring that the complainant and the legal practitioner are kept informed of the complaints process throughout.